RobProductions/OpenEOS/README.md

 Great, so you've got an EpicAccountId.
 Unfortunately, this only gets you so far as some of the SDK expects a reference to a more generic type of user called a Product User, which you must log in using the [Connect Interface](https://dev.epicgames.com/docs/game-services/eos-connect-interface).
 With the Connect system, you can either attempt to translate your Epic user (via EpicAccountId) or use a verified provider service to log your user in (via Google, Steam, Playstation, etc.)

 **EOSAuth.LoginConnect()** is a wrapper for the Connect login process.
 It takes the Credentials of user and some optional additional information in the custom EOSLoginConnectSet data container, and a callback that you provide which returns to you the ResultCode of the async operation.
-With an external provider, you can fill out the expected credential type and include the relevant information, but for an Epic user you'll want to use the EpicIdToken type and then use Auth.CopyIdTokenOptions() to retrieve the idToken of your user before placing it into the credentials.
+With an external provider, you can fill out the expected credential type and include the relevant information, but for an Epic user you'll want to use the EpicIdToken type and then use `Auth.CopyIdTokenOptions()` to retrieve the idToken of your user before placing it into the credentials.

-Since this translation seems like a pretty common process and is somewhat complicated, I've included a few encapsulating functions that can internally handle this conversion from EpicAccountId to ProductUserId without needing to call EOSAuth.LoginConnect() yourself.
+Since this translation seems like a pretty common process and is somewhat complicated, I've included a few encapsulating functions that can internally handle this conversion from EpicAccountId to ProductUserId without needing to call `EOSAuth.LoginConnect()` yourself.

-**EOSAuth.LoginEpicAccountToProductUser()** will attempt to generate the idToken when given an EpicAccountId and automatically call EOSAuth.LoginConnect(), handing over your provided callback to get the result.
+**EOSAuth.LoginEpicAccountToProductUser()** will attempt to generate the idToken when given an EpicAccountId and automatically call `EOSAuth.LoginConnect()`, handing over your provided callback to get the result.
 There is one issue with this approach though, and it's that the operation could fail due to the Connect user not existing in the EOS service.
 Since this only attempts to log in, the link will between the Epic User and the Product User may not have been made yet.
 To learn how to fix this, you can check [this resource](https://dev.epicgames.com/docs/en-US/api-ref/functions/eos-connect-create-user) or use the following helper function.

 **EOSAuth.LoginEpicAccountToProductUserWithCreate()** will do the same as the previous function, but with the added step of creating the Connect user if it has not been linked yet.
 It will return a result to either the Login callback or the CreateUser callback that you provide.
 Now, when you get a result from either one of these, you can check for success and grab the ProductUserId that was either created or logged in as a result of the operations.

 **EOSAuth.LoginEpicAccountToProductUserWithCreate()** has an override which acts as the final abstraction for this conversion process.
-Instead of providing 2 separate callbacks, you provide one custom callback called CreateOrLoginPUIDCallback which returns the result from either the CreateUser op or the Connect Login op
+Instead of providing 2 separate callbacks, you provide one custom callback called CreateOrLoginPUIDCallback which returns the result from either the CreateUser operation or the Connect Login operation.

 With the provided helper functions your complete login flow could look something like this if you want a solid Epic User verification:

-1. Run the EOSAuth.LoginAuth() with "Persistent Auth" type (in case user already verified from a previous run) and provide a callback to check the result
+1. Run the `EOSAuth.LoginAuth()` with "Persistent Auth" type (in case user already verified from a previous run) and provide a callback to check the result
-2. If Persistent Auth failed, run EOSAuth.LoginAuth() again in the previous callback with "Exchange Code" type (so that they can be automatically logged in from the EGS launcher, though it doesn't always work) and provide a callback to check the result
+2. If Persistent Auth failed, run `EOSAuth.LoginAuth()` again in the previous callback with "Exchange Code" type (so that they can be automatically logged in from the EGS launcher, though it doesn't always work) and provide a callback to check the result
-3. If Exchange Code failed, run EOSAuth.LoginAuth() again in the previous callback with "Account Portal" type instead (as a last resort so they can use the web portal to log in; This can happen on first run when the user runs the app from the file browser)
+3. If Exchange Code failed, run `EOSAuth.LoginAuth()` again in the previous callback with "Account Portal" type instead (as a last resort so they can use the web portal to log in; This can happen on first run when the user runs the app from the file browser)
-4. If any of the LoginAuth() attempts was successful, run EOSAuth.LoginEpicAccountToProductUserWithCreate() and provide a callback that stores the resulting ProductUserId
+4. If any of the `LoginAuth()` attempts was successful, run `EOSAuth.LoginEpicAccountToProductUserWithCreate()` and provide a callback that stores the resulting ProductUserId
 5. Now you have all the user identification necessary to access a vast majority of the SDK functionality

 Hopefully this example demonstrates how OpenEOS lets you customize your Auth flow while minimizing the amount of complicated manual conversions needed to complete the Authorization process.